-Extra care needs to be taken in preparation, such as warmer clothing for the evening and early morning.
+Extra care needs to be taken in preparation for an overnight hike, such as warmer clothing for the evening and early morning.
 On the walk, extra care is required in hygiene and food preparation, and also in avoiding injury as help may not be readily at hand.

 These trips also require more self-discipline, as the group must travel together for extended periods.
 Good humour and tolerance are essential, as is being ready on time when the group is moving off.